V01dDweller/artifactory_docker_repo/README.md

 ### Stage 1: Create a Docker Repo in Artifactory ###

 Create a simple Docker V2 repo in Artifactory Pro, accepting the defaults.
-Perform these steps in the Artifactory Pro web gui using an Admin account.
+Perform these steps in the Artifactory Pro web gui.

 1. Log into the Artifactory Pro web-gui using the Admin account